pinczakko/AMIBIOS8_1B_Utils/README.md

 ## AMIBIOS Binary Support

-First about which 1B modules supported:

-The current AMI BIOS splitter/combiner utilities only support "AMIBIOS8" variants, i.e. AMIBIOS binaries which are built based on AMIBIOS8 code base.
+The current AMI BIOS splitter/combiner utilities only support 1B modules from "AMIBIOS8" variants, i.e. AMIBIOS binaries which are built based on AMIBIOS8 code base.

 If your BIOS are from 2004 upwards, chances are it's based on the AMIBIOS8 code base.